 Classroom Applications: Primary Phase

-Before any new topic, spend two to three minutes asking learners what they already know.
+Before any new topic, spend two to three minutes finding out what learners already know.
 This is not revision for its own sake; it activates the cognitive structures to which new material will attach.
-A Year 4 teacher beginning a geography unit on rivers might ask learners to describe where they have seen water flowing in their own experience, from taps and gutters to streams and canals.
-This activates relevant prior knowledge before the technical vocabulary of tributaries and watersheds appears.
+A Year 4 teacher beginning a geography unit on rivers can ask learners to describe where they have seen water flowing, from taps and gutters to streams and canals.
+The teacher then links those examples to source, channel and mouth before introducing tributaries and watersheds.

 Visual advance organisers are particularly effective with younger learners.
 A simple diagram showing that all rivers share three features, source, channel, and mouth, gives learners a conceptual frame they can use to sort the detail that follows.
 This is precisely how concept mapping functions as a teaching tool: it makes the hierarchical structure of knowledge visible before learners are asked to populate it with specific content.

-Comparative organisers stop learners making errors.
-Teach addition knowledge first, using organisers before subtraction.
-Key Stage 2 research shows this prevents calculation mistakes.
+Comparative organisers help learners avoid errors.
+Teach addition knowledge first, then use organisers before subtraction.
+Key Stage 2 research shows that this helps prevent calculation mistakes.

 Learners' prior knowledge impacts instruction (Ausubel, n.d.).
 Teachers should check what each learner already knows before the lesson.
 Doing so helps them plan effective differentiation strategies for all (Ausubel, n.d.).